pulp-platform/cheshire/docs/gs.md

 cargo install bender
 ```

-For Python dependencies, we recommend [uv](https://docs.astral.sh/uv/) for fast, reproducible installs.
-But `pip` is also supported.
-To install dependencies, run the following commands:
+For Python dependencies, we recommend [uv](https://docs.astral.sh/uv/) for fast, reproducible installs, but `pip` is also supported.
+To install the dependencies, run the following commands:

 === "uv"